Coahuila y Tejas: Tensions

 As the number of Americans living in Texas blossomed, Mexican authorities became apprehensive that the United States might wish to annex the area, possibly using force.
 On April 6, 1830, the Mexican government passed a series of laws restricting immigration from the United States into Texas.
 The laws also cancelled all unfilled empresario contracts and called for the first enforcement of customs duties.
 Implementation of the new laws angered colonists in Texas, and in June 1832 a group of armed settlers marched on the military base at Anahuac, and deposed the commander, Juan Davis Bradburn.
 A second group forced the surrender of another Mexican military commander at the Battle of Velasco.
 The small rebellion coincided with a revolt led by General Antonio Lopez de Santa Anna against the centralist policies of Mexican president Anastasio Bustamante.
 Texans aligned themselves with Santa Anna's federalist policies.

 Settlers in Texas continued to press for changes in Mexican law.
 In 1833, they requested separate statehood, going so far as to draft a proposed state constitution.

 In March 1833, the capital of the state was transferred from Saltillo to Monclova, which was closer to Tejas.
 Shortly thereafter, civil war erupted as the federal government moved away from federalism and towards a more centralized government.
 As fighting erupted, residents in Saltillo declared that Monclova had been illegally made the state capital and selected a new governor.
 Texans in Saltillo recommended establishing a provisional government in Bexar during the unrest to strengthen the autonomy of Texas.
 Juan Seguin, political chief of Bexar, called for a town meeting to create a government but was forced to postpone it when Mexican troops advanced in the direction of Texas.

+In 1835, it could be seen that Texas had become separated within itself, with natives and venturers looking to gain control over pieces of available land.
+There was an attempt to put a stop to this separation by legislation, using special orders to restrict the issuing of land titles.
+This attempt was semi-successful, since land titles had extensively been put out in years before, leading to the self-righteousness of land owners.
+With so much resistance, the legislature of Coahuila y Tejas didn’t have much of a foothold.
+They decided to look towards Congress to handle these problems, which were dealt with by the issuing of the general land law.